-- 1. Familiarization with local flora and construction of keys use of floras in identification up to species. - 2.
-Study of diagnostic features of the families studied in the theory paper with special reference to their economic aspects. - 3.
-Study of the following families with special reference to morphology of modified parts, economic importance, interrelationships and evolutionary trends: - a.
-Magnoliaceae, Ranunculaceae, Menispermaceae, Nymphaeceae, Polygalaceae, Caryoplyllaceae, Clusiaceae, Sterculiaceae, Meliaceae, Sapindaceae, Rosaceaea, Melastomaceae, Rhizophoraceae, Aizoaceae, Rubiaceae, Sapotaceae, Gentianaceae, Boraginaceae, Convolvulaceae, Scrophulariaceae, Pedaliaceae.
-Verbenaceae.
-Nyctaginaceae, Euphorbiaceae, Urticaceae, Casuarinaceae.
-Orchidaceae, Zingiberaceae, Amaryllidaceae, Commelinaceae, Araceaea, Cyperaceae and Poaceae. - 4.
-Dissection of at least two members of each family in the laboratory, making suitable sketches, describing them in technical terms and identifying them constructing appropriate floral diagrams. - 5.
-Field study of five days under the guidance and supervision of teachers at an ecologically different locality and submission of a field study report certified by the teacher concerned.
+1. Familiarization with local flora and construction of keys - use of floras in identification up to species.

+2. Study of diagnostic features of the families studied in the theory paper with special reference to their economic aspects.

+3. Study of the following families with special reference to morphology of modified parts, economic importance, interrelationships and evolutionary trends: Magnoliaceae, Ranunculaceae, Menispermaceae, Nymphaeace, Polygalaceae, Caryoplyllaceae, Clusiaceae, Sterculiacéae, Meliaceae, Sapindaceae, Rosaceae, Melastomaceae, Rhizophoraceae, Aizoaceae, Rubiaceae, Sapotaceae, Gentianaceae, Boraginaceae, Convolvulaceae, Scrophulariaceae, Pedaliaceae, Verbenaceae, Nyctaginaceae, Euphorbiaceae, Urticaceae, Casuarinaceae, Orchidaceae, Zingiberaceae, Amaryllidaceae, Commelinaceae, Araceae, Cyperaceae and Poaceae.

+4. Dissection of at least two members of each family in the laboratory, making suitable sketches, describing them in technical terms and identifying them constructing appropriate floral diagrams.

+4. Field study of three days under the guidance and supervision of teachers at an ecologically different locality and submission of a field study report certified by the teacher concerned.
 The report should contain ecology of flora of the area studied.

-Each student shall collect plant specimens following the standard means of plant collection for preparation of herbarium.
-Each student shall submit a minimum of 50 such herbarium specimens along with the field book for the Practical examination.
+5. Collection of plant specimens following the standard means of plant collection for preparation of herbarium.
+Each student shall submit a minimum of 25 such herbarium specimens with QR code along with the field book for the Practical examination.